yshemashree/FORGE/README.md

-# FORGE
-# FORGE: Framework for Optimised Review &amp; Guided Engineering.
+# FORGE.AI: Framework for Optimised Review &amp; Guided Engineering

 FORGE is an AI-assissted platform that helps users optimise project ideas, datasets, UI/UX, choice of techstack before implementation.
 Unlike tools that focus on post-failure cleanup, FORGE emphasizes on design-stage intervention.